workshopper/learnyoureact/exercises/proptypes/problem.en.md

   /* ... */
 ```

-When an invalid value is provided for a prop, a warning will be shown in the JavaScript console.
+In development mode, when an invalid value is provided for a prop, a warning
+will be shown in your browser's JavaScript console.

-# Question
+# Challenge
 ---

-Fix `Todo` of `index.jsx` like the example below.
+Modify `TodoList` in `index.jsx` like below.

+Before you start, you may want to check your current `index.jsx` into source
-You can also write your code into a new `index.jsx` file.
+control, or create a new `index.jsx` for this exercise.

 ```